SummerDarcel/liri-node-app/README.md

-# SAY HI TO LIRI!
+# SAY HI, TO LIRI!

 ### LIRI is a command line application built with Node.js that you can run it in your terminal.
 (Language Interpretation and Recognition Interface)